microsoft/aitour-build-a-copilot-on-azure-ai/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/02-Skillable.md

     GITHUB_TOKEN="" gh repo fork --remote
     ```

-    ??? info "TROUBLESHOOTING: Expand this to see step-by-step guidance (with screenshots) if needed"
+    ??? quote "TROUBLESHOOTING: Expand this to see step-by-step guidance (with screenshots) - if needed"

         - Copy the code in the terminal.
 Press Enter to get the screen below, then paste the code in.